gigalixir/gigalixir-cli/docs/source/main.rst

 Screencast
 ==========

+Note: The video is out of date, so you can't follow it verbatim, but the steps are the same.

 For those of you who prefer a screencast introduction. `Elixircasts.io <https://elixircasts.io>`_ has a great video that they've generously allowed us to embed here.

 .. raw:: html